 27 Guthmann JP, Antoine D, Fonteneau L et al. Assessing BCG vaccination coverage and incidence of paediatric tuberculosis following two major changes in BCG vaccination policy in France.
 2011;1–6.

+28 Abbott S, Christensen H, Welton N et al. Estimating the effect of the 2005 change in bcg policy in england: A retrospective cohort study. bioRxiv Published Online First: 2019. doi:10.1101/567511

+Figure 1: Annual percentage change in ethnic White UK born incidence rates for those aged 15-19, 20-24, and 25-29 years old under different scenarios.
+For the notification and incidence rate scenarios each line represents the median of 10,000 parameter samples.

-Figure 1: Vaccines required in a cohort of those vaccinated at school-age to prevent a single case of Tuberculosis within 15 years of vaccination in 2004, 2009, 2014, or 2019.
+Figure 2: Vaccines required in a cohort of those vaccinated at school-age to prevent a single case of Tuberculosis within 15 years of vaccination in 2004, 2009, 2014, or 2019.
 The years presented were dictated by the 5 year timestep of the model.
 The percentage annual decrease scenarios considered were based on those considered by the JVCI BCG subgroup, with the addition of a scenario using aggregate notification data and a scenario using estimates of age-specific incidence rates in the UK born.
 Each boxplot summarises the output of 10,000 model simulations for each scenario.
 Outliers have been omitted for clarity.

-Figure 2: Annual additional notifications in 15-29 year olds from stopping the BCG schools’ scheme in 2001, 2006, 2011, and 2016 until 2028.
+Figure 3: Annual additional notifications in 15-29 year olds from stopping the BCG schools scheme in 2001, 2006, 2011, and 2016 until 2028.
 The years presented were dictated by the 5 year timestep of the model.
 The percentage annual decrease scenarios considered were based on those considered by the JVCI BCG subgroup, with the addition of a scenario using aggregate notification data and a scenario using estimates of age-specific incidence rates in the UK born.
 Each boxplot summarises the output of 10,000 model simulations for each scenario.
 Outliers have been omitted for clarity.